welovemedia/ffmate-docs/docs/watchfolder.md

 To keep things simple and predictable, it's best to use **either** `include` or `exclude`, not both at the same time.
 :::

-## How File Detection Works

-FFmate ensures that only **fully copied** files are processed by using a **growth check validation**:

-1. A file is detected in the watchfolder.
-2. FFmate checks its **size**.
-3. If the size remains the same after multiple scans (determined by `growthChecks`), the file is processed.
-4. If the file is **still growing**, FFmate waits and continues checking until it stops changing.

-This prevents **incomplete** files from being prematurely processed.

 ## Listing Watchfolders